TrungLE142/IBM_DataScience/Cours_4_Python_for_Data_Science_AI_Development.md

     i = i + 1
     year = dates[i]
 ```
+Write a while loop to display the values of the Rating of an album playlist stored in the list PlayListRatings.
+If the score is less than 6, exit the loop
 ```js
 PlayListRatings = [10, 9.5, 10, 8, 7.5, 5, 10, 10]
 i = 0